barriosnahuel/push-me/CONTRIBUTING.md

 - `nahuelbarrios.keystore-appbundle.pkcs12`
 - `secure.properties`

-## Store Listing 📄
+## Store listing 📄

-As mentioned before under [store-listing/](/store-listing) there are the assets for the store listing as well as the original GIMP files to edit those assets.
+As mentioned before, under [store-listing/](/store-listing) there are the assets for the store listing and the original GIMP files to edit those assets.